What Is an IRA?

 Investing for Your Future With Competitive Rates and Tax Advantages

 There are many strategies for retirement saving, but perhaps the single most common piece of savings advice is to start early.
 And whether you've got a little money to invest or a lot, the earlier you get started the sooner you're on your way to a solid future.
-And as you explore your options, you're bound to start wondering, "What is an IRA, anyway?"
+A common tool for retirement savings is an individual retirement account, or IRA.

-What is an IRA?
+What Is an IRA?

 An IRA is simply an account that may hold investments such as stocks, bonds, mutual funds, CDs or other assets.
-Unlike a 401K, which is typically opened by an employer, an IRA is usually opened by you, personally — thus the "I" as in "Individual."
+Unlike a 401K, which is typically opened by an employer, an IRA is usually opened by you.

-Placing your savings into an IRA affords tax advantages, making it a preferred method for a number of retirement savings plans.
+Placing your savings into an IRA has tax advantages, making it a preferred method for a number of retirement savings plans.
 There are a few different types of IRAs, with varying tax benefits, to consider for your particular savings goals:

 - SEP—A Simplified Employee Pension is an account established by an employer or by someone who is self-employed.
-Like a Traditional IRA, you can take a deduction subject to income limitations and its disbursements are taxable.
+Like a traditional IRA, you can take a deduction subject to income limitations and its disbursements are taxable.
 However, there's no minimum annual contribution and the maximum is up to 25% of an employee's compensation.

 At Ally Bank, you can open an IRA CD or IRA Online Savings Account to take advantage of great rates while saving for your future.
 Moreover, we offer the IRA Raise Your Rate 2- and 4-year CDs, which give you the option to increase your rate once (for a 2-year term) or twice (for a 4-year term) if our rates go up any time during your CD's term.